livingdocsIO/documentation/roadmap/concepts/migrations.md

 - directive configuration
 - properties

 The most crucial parts for the migration are the directives and directive configurations.
-A directive tells livingdocs what is editable in an HTML template and how.
+A directive tells Livingdocs whether an element is editable in an HTML template and how.
 There are 6 types of directives:
 - doc-editable (editable text)
 - doc-image (editable image)
 - doc-link (editable link)